Lymphoma Information Network - Hodgkin's Disease and the Non-Hodgkin's Lymphomas

 What Are Stem Cells?

+Stem cells are immature cells that grow and divide into mature red blood cells, white blood cells, or platelets.
 The type of blood cell that a stem cell will develop into is determined by the specific needs of the patient's body, and through the stimulus of special substances called "growth factors."

-Stem cells can be collected from the peripheral blood -- a PBSC collection -- and/or from the bone marrow via a bone marrow harvest.
+Stem cells can be collected from the peripheral blood (a PBSC collection) and/or from the bone marrow via a bone marrow harvest.

 What Is a PBSC Collection?